BIH-DMBS/CLUES/docs/gettingStarted.md

 # Getting Started

-This guide will help you set up the environment and run the Snakemake workflow for this project.
+This guide walks you through setting up your environment and running the CLUES data processing workflow using Snakemake, a workflow management system that automates the execution of data analysis pipelines.

 ## Prerequisites

-Before you begin, make sure you have the following installed:
+Before getting started, ensure the following tools are installed:

 - Python 3.8 or higher
 - `pip` (Python package manager)
 - Git
 - [Snakemake](https://snakemake.readthedocs.io/en/stable/)
-- (Optional) `conda` — recommended for reproducible environments
+- (Optional but recommended) `conda` — for reproducible environments

-## Deployment
+## Setup Instructions

 ### Clone the Repository

-Clone this repository to your local machine:
-Navigate to the target working directory
+Navigate to your preferred working directory and clone the CLUES repository:

 <pre>
 git clone https://gitlab.com/bih_dmbs/CLUES/workflows.git
 </pre>

 ### Set up a virtual python environment: